CoNarrative/framework-x/site/src/content/overview.md

 - **Explicit dataflow**

   An application that uses selectors, `createSub` and `derive` encodes a dependency graph necessary to carry out all necessary computations.
-By knowing which computations depend on the results of others and using memoization, framework-x apps are able to avoid recalculating `derive` inputs that have not changed from one state transition to the next.
+By knowing which computations depend on the results of others and using memoization, framework-x apps are able to only run code that is worth running.

 - **Understanding and readability**